The History of William Marshal, Earl of Chepstow and Pembroke, Regent of England. Book 1 of 2, Lines 1-10152.

 Note.
 The "M. Boleyne" may be a reference to either Mary Boleyn (age 15) or Queen Anne Boleyn of England (age 13).

-Become a Member via our 'Buy Me a Coffee' page to read complete text.
+Become a Member via our Buy Me a Coffee page to read more.

 On 9th October 1518 King Frederick I of Denmark (age 47) and Sophie of Pomerania Queen Consort of Denmark and Sweden (age 20) were married.
 The difference in their ages was 26 years.
-He the son of Christian I King Denmark and Dorothea of Brandenburg.
+He the son of Christian I King of Denmark and Dorothea of Brandenburg.

 Letters and Papers Foreign and Domestic Henry VIII 1535.
 9th October 1535.
 R. O. 571.
 Sir Anthony Wyndesore to Lord Lisle (age 71).